konnectors/cliskDevRunner/README.md

 - **Console logs** : All console messages that arrive in the page are shown in the standard output of the program.

+- **Configuration management** : Uses the `conf` library to manage settings with file-based configuration and command line overrides.

 ## Architecture

 The project uses a multi-page architecture with: